namemcguffin/scs/readme.md

 cargo run --release 'input/public' 'output.tsv'
 ```

+### workflow demonstration

+a jupyter notebook (`scripts/demo.ipynb`) is provided to demonstrate how to use `scs` within the context of a scanpy-driven analysis

 ## input directory structure

 `scs` expects the input directory to have the following structure: